osilander/203.311/Week3/Week3.md

 This shows the number of transposons gained and lost from the genome of a New Zealand alpine buttercup as a population on the Ruapehu plateau was surveyed over the course of a decade.

 > **EXERCISE 13**<br>
 > Calculate the correlation between transposon gain and transposon loss.
 Are these two features associated?
-What biological processes might be causing this association?
+What biological processes might be causing the association?

 For time series data, it can often be helpful to add lines linking points on a plot, in order to show trends through time.
-There are two alternative ways to do this: using the *type* flag or the *lines* command.
+There are two alternative ways to do this in R: using the *type* flag or the *lines* command.
 The options for the *type* flag are *p* for *points only*, *l* for *lines only* and *b* for *both points and lines*.
 Run the commands below and see if you can figure out how they work.

 ```R
 plot(year, transposon.gain, type="b", col="blue")